keeporsweep/keeporsweep.net/README.md

 ## How it works

-Show a random object from different sources:
+Show _one_ random object at a time, from different sources:
 - Files: pictures, notes, …
 - Mails
 - Contacts